Azure/azure-quickstart-templates/jenkins-cicd-container/README.md

 It take about 13 minutes to finish the deployment.

-###Deployment output
+## Deployment output

-After the deployment finised, you will get some import infomation from the output section.
+After the deployment finised, you will get some import infomation from the output section.

 ![](images/azure-deployment-output.png)